 GULF ISLANDS MARINE RESCUE SOCIETY - GIMRS

-Our main financial support comes from an annual grant from the BC Gaming Commission, assistance for fuel and insurance from RCM-SAR Pacific Region to partially offset training and SAR taskings, and regular fundraising activities carried out by members (e.g. firewood raffle at the Salt Spring Island Fall Fair, a marine garage sale, etc.).
+Our main financial support comes from an annual grant from the BC Gaming Commission, assistance for fuel and insurance from RCM-SAR Pacific Region to partially offset costs of training and SAR taskings; and regular fundraising activities carried out by members (e.g. firewood raffle at the Salt Spring Island Fall Fair, a marine garage sale, etc.).

 We also receive funding for specific projects from the Capital Regional District, the Salt Spring Island Foundation, the Royal Canadian Legion, the Harbour Authority of Salt Spring Island, BC Ferries, and many local sponsors/supporters and individual donors.

 GIMRS welcomes all kinds of donations and sponsors.
 Please contact GIMRS chairperson Brad Grindler (email@example.com) to discuss potential donations and sponsorship.
 We look forward to hearing from you.